jpaulm/javafbp/README.md

 Tracing
 ---

-To trace JavaFBP services and/or lock usage, set the appropriate parameter(s) in JavaFBPProperties to `true`.
+To trace JavaFBP services and/or lock usage, set the appropriate parameter(s) in `JavaFBPProperties.xml` to `true`.